-In a wide-ranging interview discussing his habits, routines, and heart surgery that went wrong, Arnold opened up about gym behavior 50 years ago.
+In a wide-ranging interview covering his habits, routines, and heart surgery that went wrong, Arnold opened up about his gym behavior of 50 years ago.

 “No one trained in the morning.
-People went to work in the morning and no one trained until later,” recalled Schwarzenegger.
+People went to work in the morning and no one trained until later," recalls Schwarzenegger.

-He admitted that gyms were never open until after 10 am, and it wasn’t until he spent time with his idol, Reg Park, that he started training in the morning.
+He admits that gyms were never open until after 10 a.m., and it wasn't until he spent time with his idol, Reg Park, that he started training in the morning.

-The former 3-time Mr. Universe invited Arnold to live with him when he was 19, and that included 4:45 wakeup calls, protein powder mixed in Corn Flakes (pre-Ladder days), and Arnold squatting 500 pounds by 5:30 am.
+The former three-time Mr. Universe invited Arnold to live with him when he was 19, and that included 4:45 a.m. wakeup calls, protein powder mixed in Corn Flakes (pre-LADDER days), and Arnold squatting 500 pounds by 5:30 a.m.

-“It was the most brutal wakeup call I ever had,” said Schwarzenegger.
+“It was the most brutal wakeup call I ever had," said Schwarzenegger.
 “My body was shaking.
-But, after 3 weeks training with him...it became normal.”
+But, after three weeks training with him... it became normal."

 “I then brought that style back to Munich and this became the routine.
 People heard.
 Bodybuilders started changing their beliefs," added Schwarzenegger.